Dio-97/securecomm-pro/replit.md

 - **WebSocket**: Real-time messaging using the `ws` library for bidirectional communication
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
 - **Session Storage**: PostgreSQL-backed sessions using connect-pg-simple
+- **Conversation Cache**: Server-side caching system for all user conversations with automatic WebSocket updates

 ## Authentication & Security
 - **Two-Factor Authentication**: Required 6-digit code validation for all user logins